Eye candy with colorful kids logo design by TLC

 Kids Logo Design Explained

-Businesses that sell products and services for children have two audiences to please: The adults who buy the product/service and the children who want the product/service.
-If you’re in a business that caters to kids, you need a brand and a kids logo design that connects with both.
+Like you know, businesses that sell products and services for children have two audiences to please.
+Firstly, the adults who buy the product/service.
+And secondly, the children who want the product/service.
+For instance, if you’re in a business that caters to kids, you need a brand and a kids logo design that connects with both.
 While that may sound like a tall order (and in truth, it is), design elements can be arranged to attract children and reassure their parents and caregivers.

-A logo is more than just a nifty way of writing your company’s name, especially in the kids market.
+Most importantly, a logo is more than just a nifty way of writing your company’s name, especially in the kids market.
 It’s the visual component of your brand.
-A good logo is based on psychology and science, and combines shapes, colors, fonts and space to visually anchor your business in your customers’ minds.
+Furthermore, a good logo is based on psychology and science, and combines shapes, colors, fonts and space to visually anchor your business in your customers’ minds.

-When you work with a design team to create a logo, you explain your vision of your business, the type of customers you want to reach, the unique aspects of your products and services, and what makes you different from your competitors.
+Firstly, when you work with a design team to create a logo, you explain your vision of your business.
+More importantly, the type of customers you want to reach and the unique aspects of your products.
+Last but not least, what makes you different from your competitors.
 Your design team incorporates your ideas in each of the design elements to visually convey your brand’s value propositions to your existing and potential clients.

 The Psychology of Color